Citation, DOI & article data

 - metallic stent skeleton (stainless steel, cobalt-chromium or platinum-chromium)

-- antiproliferative drug (1st gen.: sirolimus or paclitaxel, 2nd gen.: zotarolimus or everolimus)
+- antiproliferative drug (1st-generation: sirolimus or paclitaxel, 2nd-generation: zotarolimus or everolimus)

 - agent carrier (coating with polymer and newer biodegradable and ‘polymer free’ technologies)